jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 Fabian yelped at that, but Basil waved his pencil sharply before he could protest.
 There was a flash of ominous red light and an enormous billowing of acrid smoke.
 The sharp smell of sulfur filled the air.

-In a panic, coughing desperately and eyes stinging, Fabian frantically fanned the evil-smelling smoke away, trying to see what Basil's magic had done.
+In a panic, coughing desperately and eyes stinging, Fabian frantically fanned the evil-smelling smoke away, trying to see what Basil's magic had wrought.
 His hands seemed to have little effect, though, and while the foul vapor yet clouded the air, a deep, grating voice boomed from in front of them.
-"Who summons me?
-Answer, mortal, or feel my wrath!"
+"WHO SUMMONS ME?
+ANSWER, MORTAL, OR FEEL MY WRATH!"

 The ground shook slightly, too, which struck Fabian as patently unfair.

 Basil patted him on the shoulder.
 "Oh, don't listen to him," he said.
 "He likes to bluster, but his wrath is about as terrifying as discovering you're one tortilla short at a taco dinner."

 "I heard that!" came the booming voice.
 The smoke still obscured anything more than an arm's-length away, but Fabian thought he could make out a dim shadow near the ground in front of him.
-"Article 2, paragraph 5 of my contract clearly states that I am allowed to threaten my summoner!"
+"Article two, paragraph five of my contract clearly states that I am allowed to threaten my summoner!"

 "And so you are," Basil said calmly.
 "By all means, threaten away.
 It was not my intent to interrupt.
 Please kindly let us know when you're through."

-The smoke was dissipating rapidly on its own now and Fabian was astonished to discover, on the ground about two meters away, a small man with pinkish skin and dark hair, and sporting a narrow goatee much like his own.
-The little man was dressed in an awkward floral shirt and matching pants, and he stood, in all, no more than knee-high.
+The smoke was dissipating rapidly on its own now and Fabian was astonished to discover, on the ground about two meters away, a very small man with pinkish skin and dark hair, and sporting a narrow goatee much like his own.
+The little fellow was dressed in an awkward floral shirt and matching pants, and he stood, in all, no more than knee-high.
 Arms folded and red eyes glowing fiercely, he was glaring at Basil.

 {% include illustration.html align="left" width="400" height="376" image="002-nigel.jpg" alt="Nigel appears" caption='A small man with pinkish skin and a narrow goatee' %}